mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 Now you will add the feature layers you created to an ArcGIS.com map.
 This map will drive the functionality in the Collector/FieldMaps  for ArcGIS application, so everything we do from this point will be to improve the simplicity of use for our data collectors in the field.

-1. Return to the Overview tab the item page of your layer, in the drop-down list for Open in **Classic** Map Viewer with Full Editing Control pick Add to new map to start making your map.
+1. Return to the Overview tab the item page of your layer, in the drop-down list for **Open in Map Viewer** use the **Open in Classic Map Viewer with Full Editing Control** to start making your map.

 ![](images/ArcGIS_Online_FieldMaps-15144885.png)